-Since I’ve been eating so much biscotti lately, I wanted to make a slightly healthier version using almond flour.
-There are lots of recipes for it on the Internet, and I tried two — one from Camilla at Power Hungry and another from Molly at What Molly Ate.
+Since I've been eating so much biscotti lately, I wanted to make a slightly healthier grain-free and gluten-free biscotti using almond flour and arrowroot.
+There are lots of recipes for it on the Internet, and I tried two, one from Camilla at Power Hungry and another from Molly at What Molly Ate.
 They were both so awesome that I couldn’t choose a favorite and ended up combining elements from both.
 The end result is an almond flour, arrowroot and maple syrup biscotti that bakes up with a very smooth, fine texture.
+A bonus is this biscotti recipe calls for relatively few ingredients.

-I love the smooth texture of the crust.
-I think this was due in part to the arrowroot, but also to the maple syrup because when made with 1/3 cup maple syrup the crust was smooth.
-When made with a mixture of syrup and coconut sugar, it had a few cracks.
+I love the smooth texture of the almond flour biscotti crust.
+I think this is due in part to the arrowroot, but also to the maple syrup because when made with ⅓ cup maple syrup the crust was smooth, but when made with a mixture of syrup and coconut sugar, it had a few cracks.

-Another funny thing was that I though the biscotti was so good it didn’t need chocolate.
+Another funny thing was that I thought the biscotti was so good it didn't need chocolate.
 I added some anyway and it was even better, so I recommend the chocolate version.

 Maple Almond Flour Biscotti